Lottie Mallin-Martin

 Lottie (Charlotte) Mallin-Martin specialises in Chambers’ core practice areas of Commercial and Employment & Discrimination law.

 Lottie is passionate about Pro Bono work.
 She is currently the Western Circuit’s Pro Bono representative and a member of Advocate, the Bristol Pro Bono Group and the Hampshire Pro Bono Group.
-She was recently shortlisted as a finalist for Advocate’s ‘Young Pro Bono Barrister of the Year’ award at Advocate’s national pro bono awards.
+In 2025, she received the John Collins Award at the Bar’s National Pro Bono Awards.

 Expertise